siddharthkp/supervisorduty/README.md

 ##Instructions:

+`mkdir supervisorduty && cd supervisorduty`

-Just one, `npm install supervisorduty`
+`npm install supervisorduty`

+Follow the instructions on the screen

 Please use [github issues](https://github.com/siddharthkp/supervisorduty/issues) for reporting bugs and feature requests.